CAREamics/careamics.github.io/docs/guides/usage/training.md

     In the next section, we will see a more useful example.

-## Callbacks

-CAREamics currently allows two different callbacks from PyTorch Lightning:

-- [`ModelCheckpoint`](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.ModelCheckpoint.html#lightning.pytorch.callbacks.ModelCheckpoint): to save the model at different points during the training.
-- [`EarlyStopping`](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.EarlyStopping.html#lightning.pytorch.callbacks.EarlyStopping): to stop the training based on a few parameters.

-The parameters for the callbacks are the same as the ones from PyTorch Lightning, and can be set in the configuration.

 ## Logging the training

 By default, CAREamics simply log the training progress in the console.
 However, it is